-WVU Parkersburg encourages students to be involved in the decision making process for program assessment and improvement.
+WVU Parkersburg encourages students to be involved in the decision-making process for program assessment and improvement.
 Faculty welcome suggestions for curriculum improvement, ideas for improving conditions which exist as a result of student procedures, and/or constructive feedback concerning other areas.

 Any student may initiate the form and submit it to the faculty for review.
 The form may be placed in the locked box outside the nursing faculty offices.
-To insure the integrity of the program and safety of students, college, and community at large; it is important to note that faculty may not be able to implement the suggestion submitted.
+To ensure the integrity of the program and safety of students, college, and community at large; it is important to note that faculty may not be able to implement the suggestion submitted.

 Describe the procedure, situation, condition to be improved.
-Be specific Describe in detail your proposed solution ar nd how it may be implemented.
+Be specific Describe in detail your proposed solution and how it may be implemented.
 Describe how your suggestion will improve the situation and benefit the program.
-Name: Date submitted
+Name:Date submitted

-Procedure: Professional Standards and Safe Clinical Practice Standards Department: Nursing Section: Student Procedures Approved by: Nursing Faculty Organization Date: 6/9/14
+Procedure: Professional Standards and Safe Clinical Practice Standards Department: Nursing Section: Student Procedures Approved by: Nursing Faculty Organization Date: 6/9/14; 5/18, 5/13/19, 5/14/20